xthames/Thames-etal_2026_jgrse/README.md

     | `VolatileProcessing_2025XI.m` | Identify parameter ranges discussed in Supporting Information | `%% FIND THE RANGES OF PARAMETERS TO TARGET` | Comment out other sections, execute script in IDE |
     | `VolatileProcessing_2025XI.m` | Identify parameter ranges discussed in main paper | `%% TARGETED OUTPUT ASSESSMENT USING JUST BEST-KNOWN CONSTRAINTS` | Comment out other sections, execute script in IDE |

+    Additional distinguishing language is sometimes needed for these outputs, too.
+When running `ExploreAndSolveTargetedTXum_2025XI.m`, using the reduced set of present-day observations or the full set (see the paper's Supporting Information for more) can be tagged by including either `Essential` and `Full` in the filename (see `VolatileProcesing_2025XI.m` for specific examples)

 ## Reproduce my figures
 After creating the output data from the steps outlined above -- or downloading the output data used in the paper from the Zenodo repository and placing them in the hierarchy listed above -- to recreate the figures simply proceed as follows:

+ 1. Download supplementary data from [Herzberg et al. (2010)](https://doi.org/10.1016/j.epsl.2010.01.022).
+Rename to `Herzberg_etal_2010_Supplemental.xls` and store in `supplemental/`
+ 2. Download supplementary data from [Condie et al. (2016)](https://doi.org/10.1016/j.gsf.2016.01.006).
+Rename to `Condie_etal_2016_Supplemental.xlsx` and store in `supplemental/`

 | Figure Number(s) | Script Name | Description | Section | How to Run |
 | --- | --- | --- | --- | --- |